ngarawakimani/simple_ts_starter/README.md

-# A simple Node, Babel , Typescript Starter
+# A simple Node , Typescript Starter

 For learning only